leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Option 2.
 Works.
 Prints all Puppies.

 Option 3.
 Works.
-Logs the Admin out, returns to Main Menu.
+View bid history queue.

 Option 4.
 Works.
 Adds a new puppy to the ArrayList of Puppies objects.
 This prompts the Admin for all the fields for the new puppy object.
 			This can be tested by using option 2 to search and enter a large value like 100000 for price.
 It will list any puppies under